1908 bombardment of the Majlis: History

-Mohammad Ali Shah Qajar, the Shah of Persia, who ascended the throne in January 1907 opposed the constitution of 1906, which was ratified during regime of his father Mozzafar-al-Din Shah.
-After his ascension, in August 1907 an Anglo-Russian agreement divided Iran into a Russian zone in the North, a British zone in the South, and a neutral zone in the center.
-The British switched their support to the Shah, abandoning the Constitutionalists.
+Mohammad Ali Shah Qajar, who had ascended the throne on 3 January 1907, opposed the constitution of 1906 that had been ratified during the reign of his father, Mozaffar ad-Din Shah Qajar.
+After his ascension, the Anglo-Russian Convention in August 1907 divided Iran into a Russian sphere of influence in the North, a British sphere of influence in the South, and a neutral zone in the center.
+The British abandoned the Constitutionalists in favour of the Shah.

-The Shah later tried to subdue and eliminate the Majles with the military and political support of Russia and Britain.
+The Shah later tried to subdue and eliminate the Majles with military and political support from Russia and Britain.